 High performing routers have several perks and configuration options often left out from standard consumer grade models.
 The only trouble is the high cost attached to them, some going as high as thousands of dollars, and that’s to be expected for corporate grade security firewalls and all.
 However, when compared to consumer grade routers, the difference is astonishingly disappointing.
-For many years, firmware developed for popular home routers, such as D-Link, Linksys, Netgear and even ASUS, often left much to desire.
+For many years, there were lots of custom firmware (e.g. Lede or Gargoyle) developed for popular home routers, such as D-Link, Linksys, Netgear and even ASUS, often left much to desire.

 From buggy features, limited options, and even slow performance, the downsides are varied from one model to another.
 Very importantly, routers lack the possibility of using OpenVPN protocols, in order to setup VPN server or client services directly from the network router.
 Additionally, it can be argued that there is no such thing as secure firmware from any network router maker.
 Even Juniper has admitted having a backdoor vulnerability in their firewalls for years.
 In 2014, a security flaw in ASUS models allowed attackers to access the devices from anywhere online, while more recently, the Wi-Fi security was also compromised.
 The list goes on, and this is where open-source firmware shines.